An intraosseous ganglion is a benign subchondral radiolucent lesion without degenerative arthritis.

 Tends to occur in middle age.

-They are uni- / multilocular cyst surrounded by fibrous lining, containing gelatinous material
+They are uni-/multilocular cysts surrounded by a fibrous lining, containing gelatinous material.

 Typically well-demarcated solitary lytic lesion, with a sclerotic margin.
 No communication with joint can be demonstrated.

 Bone scans demonstrate increased radiotracer uptake (in 10%).